 Negotiating the settlement figure

 - The main benefit to the employer of settling instead of proceeding to the tribunal is typically saving time and money.
 Asking for what you could realistically be awarded at tribunal is a good starting point.
 Your employer may also be paying for legal representation.
 Therefore, there is another cost incentive for them to resolve the dispute quickly.
+Some employers are also keen not to have to discuss certain issues in a public forum, e.g. discriminatory comments or equal pay.

 - Showing how you reached your requested settlement figure is also a great negotiating tool.
 Always approach negotiation in a well thought-out, diplomatic manner.
 Avoid plucking figures out of thin air.

-- Do not take offense if your employer’s counter-offer is low.
+- Do not take offence if your employer’s counter-offer is low.
 If you would not be comfortable with that outcome, simply decline the offer.
 Do not be intimidated.
 It is quite normal to go back and forth in order to reach an agreeable figure.

-- Timing of the payment will be an issue for both parties.
-Your employer will want to ensure that the proceedings have been withdrawn before payment is made whereas you will want to continue proceedings in the event that payment is not made in accordance with the settlement terms.
+Timing of the payment will be an issue for both parties.
+Your employer will want to ensure that the proceedings have been withdrawn formally before payment is made, whereas you will want to continue proceedings in the event that payment is not made in accordance with the settlement terms.
 You should push for payment to be made within 14 days of the COT3 being signed.
 Timing of payment should be clearly stated in the COT3 agreement.

 Full and final settlements